miguno/avro-hadoop-starter/README.md

 # Example data

-We are using a small Twitter-like data set as input for our example MapReduce jobs.
+We are using a small, Twitter-like data set as input for our example MapReduce jobs.

 <a name="Avro schema"></a>